cropsini2137/HR-Data-Analytics/README.md

 It also covered some basic forms of scientific approach to data in forms of: **clustering**, **outlier detection**, **data imputation**, **PCA** and **regression analysis**.

+### License 🧾

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.